amirrustam/amirrustam.github.com/README.md

 Amir Rustamzadeh
 =====================

-This the repository for my personal site which is located at [amirrustam.com](http://amirrustam.com/ "Amir Rustamzadeh's personal site.")
+This is the repository for my personal site which is located at [amirrustam.com](http://amirrustam.com/ "Amir Rustamzadeh's personal site.")